materiaraiding/materiaraiding-old/README.md

-# Namazu.tools
+# Materia Raiding

-Namazu tools is a community driven project to collate the various guides and tools created for raiding in the FF14 Materia Datacenter.
+Materia Raiding is a community driven project to collate the various guides and tools created for raiding in the FF14 Materia Datacenter.

-The goal is to create a comprehensive tool with all guides for current Ultimate and Savage content in one consistent open-source website.
+The goal is to create a comprehensive tool with all guides for current Savage content in one consistent open-source website.

 ## How to Contribute
 Make a **Fork** of the project and do your edits in the fork, you can then create a **Pull Request** to merge your edits back into the main repository.